 - 1. Review the topic of women's rights from colonial times to the passing of the 19th Amendment. - 2.
 View Women in the Military to have an understanding of women's contributions to the service of our country and their desire for equal rights. - 3.
+Prepare Power Point presentations to study the roles of women in each branch of the service. - 4.
+Prepare Power Point presentations on the benefits and opportunities of women in the military - 5.
 If possible, have a member of one of the services come in to speak to the students about the benefits of joining the military.